Importing SPC & LVT Flooring to the USA — The Complete 2026 Guide

 | WPC (Wood Plastic Composite) | Monitor — scope ruling under review | Ecoflors does not manufacture WPC — not applicable | If sourcing WPC, request scope ruling confirmation before importing |

-AD/CVD scope rulings are based on product description — and ambiguous product descriptions on commercial invoices can trigger CBP scope inquiries.
+AD/CVD scope rulings are based on product description — and ambiguous descriptions on commercial invoices can trigger CBP scope inquiries.
 Always describe SPC and LVT flooring explicitly as “vinyl floor covering, PVC core, Chapter 39” on the commercial invoice.
-Avoid describing the product as “wood-look flooring,” “laminate flooring,” or any description that could be interpreted as wood-composite.
+Avoid “wood-look flooring,” “laminate flooring,” or any description that could be interpreted as wood-composite.
 Ecoflors provides invoice descriptions pre-cleared for CBP Chapter 39 classification.

-US Certification Requirements — FloorScore, CARB 2, Prop 65, and LEED v4
+US Certification Requirements — FloorScore, CARB2, Prop 65, LEED v4

-The US market has three certification frameworks that are effectively mandatory for commercial and multi-family project specification — not required by CBP for import clearance, but required by specifiers, architects, and institutional buyers at the project bidding stage.
+The US market has several certification frameworks that are effectively mandatory for commercial and multi-family specification — not required by CBP for clearance, but required by specifiers, architects, and institutional buyers at the project bidding stage.

 FloorScore (SCS-FS-05154) — LEED v4 and California Section 01350

-FloorScore certification confirms that a flooring product meets California Section 01350 VOC emission limits — the strictest indoor air quality standard in the US.
+FloorScore certification confirms that a flooring product meets California Section 01350 VOC emission limits — the strictest indoor-air standard in the US, and the one that includes a formaldehyde criterion applicable to vinyl.
 For LEED v4 EQ Credit 2 (Low-Emitting Materials), FloorScore is the primary accepted certification for resilient flooring.
-Any project targeting LEED certification — which includes the majority of commercial office, multi-family, healthcare, and education construction in the US — requires FloorScore.
-Ecoflors FloorScore certificate number: SCS-FS-05154, applicable to all SPC and LVT product lines.
-Verifiable on the SCS Global Services database.
+Any project targeting LEED — most US commercial office, multi-family, healthcare, and education construction — requires it.
+Ecoflors FloorScore certificate: SCS-FS-05154, applicable to all SPC and LVT lines, verifiable on the SCS Global Services database.

 California Proposition 65 — what it means for flooring importers

-Proposition 65 (Safe Drinking Water and Toxic Enforcement Act of 1986) requires businesses to warn Californians about significant exposures to chemicals that cause cancer, birth defects, or other reproductive harm.
-For vinyl flooring, the primary Prop 65 chemical of concern is DEHP (di(2-ethylhexyl) phthalate) — a plasticiser used in some PVC formulations.
-Ecoflors uses a phthalate-free PVC formulation — DEHP, DBP, BBP, and DINP are absent from the product composition.
-This eliminates Prop 65 warning label requirements for Ecoflors flooring sold in California.
+Proposition 65 requires businesses to warn Californians about significant exposures to chemicals that cause cancer or reproductive harm.
+For vinyl flooring, the primary Prop 65 chemical of concern is DEHP, a plasticiser used in some PVC formulations.
+Ecoflors uses a phthalate-free PVC formulation — DEHP, DBP, BBP, and DINP are absent from the product composition — which removes the basis for a Prop 65 warning label on Ecoflors flooring sold in California.
+Confirm the current enforcement position for your specific use case with your broker.

 GREENGUARD Gold — schools and healthcare

-For US school district procurement, hospital systems, and government building contracts, GREENGUARD Gold (UL) is frequently specified alongside FloorScore.
+For US school district procurement, hospital systems, and government contracts, GREENGUARD Gold (UL) is frequently specified alongside FloorScore.
 Ecoflors GREENGUARD Gold certificates: 135464-420 (SPC) and 135462-420 (Dryback LVT).
-Both are verifiable on the UL Product iQ database and are supplied with every shipment without additional request.
+Both are verifiable on the UL Product iQ database and supplied with every shipment.
+See our FloorScore vs GREENGUARD guide for which to lead with.

 |---|---|---|---|---|---|